 5) Wear your walking shoes

 Another important tip is to always wear comfy shoes when you’re in the Big Apple.
-I am forever underestimating how much walking I end up doing in a day, as I normally walk about 4 km (over 2 miles) to work or school from my apartment every day.
+I am forever underestimating how much walking I end up doing in a day.
 And normally my feet will reward me for my underestimation with calluses and blisters, so comfy shoes people!
 Save your little toesies!

 Also, another walking tip: A single avenue does not equal one street in NYC.
 Let’s just say I was grateful that the bus home was delayed because 3 avenues is actually closer to 24 streets and a bucket of sweat.

 When I first heard of offline maps, I didn’t really understand how to make one.
 But it’s the easiest lifehack anyone could every ask for.
 Log into your gmail account and enter your destination in Google Maps.
 Click on the three vertical dots next to your destination and hit download offline map.
 There should also be an option to send the map to your mobile device.
 For an image by image demonstration, check out this post by How to Geek.